-- 1. In the Takeoff group of the Home tab, click [Assembly] to open the Assembly Takeoff window. - 2.
+- 1. Open the Assembly Takeoff window. - On the ribbon, from the Takeoff group, on the Takeoff tab, click Assembly Takeoff. - In classic view, click Takeoff > Assembly Takeoff, or click on the toolbar. - 2.
 Select an assembly, and then take it off. - 3.
-Right-click in the assembly pane, and then click List Items.
+Right-click in the assembly pane, and then click List Items. - 4.
+Double-click first the group phase and then the phase where you want to add the new item.